How to Document Gaslighting in the Workplace: Templates and Tips

 - Reframing their behavior as your problem: "You're too sensitive."
 "You misunderstood — again."

-- Undermining your credibility with others before you have a chance to speak for yourself
+- Undermining your credibility with others before you can speak for yourself

 - Changing the terms of a project, agreement, or assignment and denying the change occurred